 - 01First, there is no dress code.
 You don’t have to wear “church clothes” (whatever that means), just plan to be comfortable.
 What we are trying to accomplish has more to do with our inner life than our outer life.

-If you have other questions, please check with the personnel at the Welcome Center or contact us by phone, email or “snail” mail.
+If you have other questions, please check with the Information Table or contact us by phone, email or “snail” mail.

 For the King and His Kingdom,